redbadger/awesome-badger/stuartharris/build-scripts/README.md

 cargo install --git https://github.com/charypar/monobuild
 ```

-Add some files called `Dependencies`, into your monorepo (I've made `interface` a strong dependency as it has some codegen that needs to run):
+Add some files, named `Dependencies`, into your monorepo (I've made `interface` a strong dependency — hence the `!` — because it has some codegen that needs to run):

 ```sh
 bat */Dependencies